scikit-learn/enhancement_proposals/slep006/proposal.rst

 Solution 4: Each child requests
 -------------------------------

-Here the meta-estimator provides only what its each of its children requests.
+Here the meta-estimator provides only what each of its children requests.
 The meta-estimator would also need to request, on behalf of its children, any prop that descendant consumers require.

-Each object in a situation that could receive props would have a method like `_get_prop_requests()` which would return a list of prop names (or perhaps a mapping for more sophisticated use-cases).
+Each object that could receive props would have a method like `get_prop_request()` which would return a list of prop names (or perhaps a mapping for more sophisticated use-cases).
 Group* CV splitters would default to returning `['groups']`, for example.
 Estimators supporting weighted fitting may return `[]` by default, but may have a parameter `request_props` which